 Gill v.
 DOJ (Challenge to Federal Suspicious Activity Reporting)

-The ACLU of California, the ACLU, Asian Americans Advancing Justice-Asian Law Caucus, and the law firm Morgan Lewis have filed a lawsuit challenging the federal government’s Suspicious Activity Reporting program — a vast expansion of the federal government’s domestic intelligence network.
+The ACLU Foundations of California, the ACLU, Asian Americans Advancing Justice-Asian Law Caucus, and the law firm Morgan Lewis have filed a lawsuit challenging the federal government’s Suspicious Activity Reporting program — a vast expansion of the federal government’s domestic intelligence network.
 The SAR program supposedly facilitates the collection and sharing of information about activity that appears “suspicious,” but in practice it targets First Amendment-protected activity, encourages racial and religious profiling, and violates federal law.
 The plaintiffs are five U.S. citizens whose information has been entered into counterterrorism databases for engaging in lawful conduct, and who have been subject to unwarranted law enforcement and scrutiny.
 The lawsuit was filed in July 2014 in the U.S. District Court for the Northern District of California.

 Since at least 2008, the federal government has encouraged state and local law enforcement agencies, as well as members of the general public, to collect and report information that appears “suspicious” and that might have a nexus to terrorism.
 These “Suspicious Activity Reports,” or “SARs” are stored and shared through intelligence databases that make up the Nationwide Suspicious Activity Reporting Initiative.